Explorers' Rest in Greenwich

 There is lots of tourist information available at the house if you are interested in getting out of London and exploring some of these lovely places.
 Nothing is more than 1.5 hours away and you will be amazed at how lovely it all is!

-Plumstead Common is a small community situated in the ever-lovely and leafy green borough of Royal Greenwich.
-The community is well connected on public transport, with easy access to all forms of transport London has to offer.
+Plumstead Common is a small residential community of mostly Victorian homes situated in the ever-lovely and leafy green borough of Royal Greenwich.
+It is 10 minutes by car to downtown Greenwich itself.
+Three buses come past my house and will, in 6-10 minutes, take you to the the DLR, Thames Clipper boat service, and train.
+My house is therefore well connected on public transport and a car is not needed.
 We are also on the Green Chain Walk, a collection of parks that offer over 300 miles of linked walking and cycling paths.

 Selecting this location for a holiday offers the peace and relaxation of the country, whilst enjoying the convenience of being situated in zone 4 of London.
 You can therefore enjoy the best of both worlds and opt for different experiences each day: quiet country living or London's hustle and bustle.